 The collective result of these objectives offers a number of benefits: They generate common expectations, standards, and lexicon; encourage innovations; create a culture of transparency, ownership, shared knowledge, collaboration, and sense of team; re-affirm shared values; improve stewardship of resources; and enhance the visitor experience.
-The agency has met all operational enhancement goals set for FY 2019.
+The agency continues to make significant progress toward meeting operational enhancement goals within the next fiscal year.